Billy Koen: Life and research

 Billy Koen was born on May 2, 1938.
-He received a BA in Chemistry and BS in Chemical Engineering from the University of Texas at Austin (1960 and 1961) and Diplôme d'Ingénieur en Génie Atomique from the Institut national des sciences et techniques nucléaires, Saclay, France (1963).
-He received his MS (1962) and ScD (1968) in nuclear engineering from the Massachusetts Institute of Technology.
+He received a BA in Chemistry and BS in Chemical Engineering from the University of Texas at Austin in 1960 and 1961, and Diplôme d'Ingénieur en Génie Atomique from the Institut national des sciences et techniques nucléaires, Saclay, France in 1963.
+He received his MS in 1962 and ScD in 1968 in nuclear engineering from the Massachusetts Institute of Technology.

-He was a consultant to the French Atomic Energy Commission (1971–1972 and 1976–1977).
-Billy Koen was a visiting professor at the Tokyo Institute of Technology (東京工業大学) (1994, 1998–1999, and 2001).
+He was a consultant to the French Atomic Energy Commission in 1971 to 1972 and 1976 to 1977.
+Billy Koen was a visiting professor at the Tokyo Institute of Technology (東京工業大学) in 1994, 1998 to 1999, and 2001.
 He was a fellow of the American Nuclear Society.
 Koen held numerous offices in the American Society for Engineering Education (ASEE), including vice-president for Public Affairs.
 Koen was a Fellow of ASEE, and received several awards including the Chester F. Carlson award for innovation, the W. Leighton Collins award for service to engineering education, and the IEEE Centennial Medal.

 Koen died on October 9, 2025, at the age of 87.